Dynamics of quasiholes and quasiparticles at the edges of small lattices: Quasiholes

 This picture is supported by monitoring the excess density along the edges.
 We observe that even during long periods of quench dynamics the sum of \eqref{eq:charge2} over the sites along the two leftmost (rightmost) columns of sites equals $1/2$ with a good accuracy, $\tilde{\rho}_{\mathrm{edge}}=\sum_{i:x_i\leq 2} \tilde{\rho}_i(t) \approx -0.49 $.
 The total excess density corresponding to half a particle near each edge is consistent with the expectation that quasiholes are created and trapped.
 We note however that the system is inversion-symmetric, and there is one particle missing compared to the case without potentials, so a similar density pattern could in principle also arise in non-topological systems.
 The interpretation of the density depletions as quasiholes is further corroborated by the analysis of model wavefunctions in Sec.~\ref{sec:modelstate}.
 The nearly-constant value of $\tilde{\rho}_{\mathrm{edge}}$ over time suggests that the quasiholes stay confined to the edges as they evolve in time.

 We find similar results as above when we examine the quench dynamics for various sizes of the lattice, different locations of the trapping potentials (at the edges or one site away from the edges) and various potential strengths $V_0$.
+In fact, we find that $\tilde{\rho}_{\mathrm{edge}}\approx -0.5$ even if no potentials are present ($V_0=0$), although in such a case the excess density is spread uniformly in the $y$ direction and hence chiral motion is not visible.
+But as soon as the potentials are strong enough to create a discernible ``bulge'' of the excess charge near their locations, the chiral motion can be observed.
+We verified that this is the case even for weak potentials, such as $V_0=0.5$.

 Moreover, the chiral motion is also observed for values of the flux density, say, $\alpha=6/49$, which deviate slightly from the correct value $\alpha=1/7$.
 (In fact, if we replace $N_{\textrm{plaq}}$ with $N$ in Eq.~\eqref{eq:filling_plaq} we get the filling factor $1/2$ for $\alpha=6/49$.
 The ambiguity in defining the magnetic flux through the lattice, when edges are present, is thus not a severe problem for the considered systems.)
 These results indicate that the chiral dynamics of quasiholes pinned by the positive potentials is quite robust in small lattices.
 In addition, we observe that the chiral motion of the quasiholes persists for a large timescale $t>700$.

 If the flux density deviates much from the correct value $\alpha=1/7$, one would expect that the chiral motion is absent.
 In Fig.~\ref{fig:quench_hole_6/20}, we show the quench dynamics of the system with the same configurations in Fig.~\ref{fig:quench_hole}, but with the flux density $\alpha=3/10$.
 As expected, no chiral motion is observed.